antononcube/Raku-Jupyter-Chatbook/README.md

 Jupyter notebooks provide a web-based (or console-based) Read Eval Print Loop (REPL) for running code and serializing input and output.

-It is desirable to include the interaction Large Language Models (LLMs) to the "usual" REPL.
+It is desirable to include the interaction with Large Language Models (LLMs) to the "usual" REPL.

-Having LLM-aware and LLM-chat-endowed notebooks can really speed up the:
+Having LLM-aware and LLM-chat-endowed notebooks (i.e. *chatbooks*) can really speed up the:
 - Utilization of Raku
   - Derivation of useful (actionable) code
 - Adoption of Raku by newcomers
 - Writing and preparation of documents on variety of subjects

-This repository is mostly for experimental work, but it aims to be *always* very useful for interacting with Large Language Models (LLMs) via Raku.
+This repository is mostly for experimental work, but it aims to be *always* very useful for interacting with LLMs via Raku.

 **Remark:** The reason to have a separate package -- a fork of ["Jupyter::Kernel"](https://github.com/bduggan/raku-jupyter-kernel) --